David J. Marmins

 Biography

 As a nationally recognized leading real estate litigator, David represents some of the country’s largest companies in land disputes.
-David’s cases have garnered national and local media attention, and he is often sought after for his legal expertise and industry opinion by the Wall Street Journal, the Financial Times, and CNBC.
-David’s authoritative literature on legal trends in the retail industry is frequently published by the American Bar Association, and he is an ongoing facilitator and teacher of continuing education seminars for the International Shopping Center Institute, and other trade associations.
-David and his team frequently teach custom-designed lunch ‘n learns to real estate development, construction, and other companies on the best ways to avoid, prepare for, negotiate, and win legal disputes.
+David’s cases have garnered national and local media attention, and he is often sought after for his legal acumen and industry opinion by the Wall Street Journal, the Financial Times, and CNBC.
+David’s authoritative literature on legal trends in the retail industry is frequently published by the American Bar Association, and he is an ongoing facilitator and teacher of continuing education seminars for the International Shopping Center Institute and other trade associations.
+David and his team frequently teach custom-designed lunch and learns to real estate development, construction, and other companies on the best ways to avoid, prepare for, negotiate, and win legal disputes.

 David is at the forefront of one of the fastest emerging areas of land use and environmental law — litigation over the use and disposal of “PFAS,” man-made chemicals used to make carpet, food packaging, personal care products, firefighting foam, and for many other industrial applications.
 David currently serves as defense counsel to three carpet manufacturing industry clients in PFAS litigation in federal and state court.

 David’s practice is deeply rooted and personally inspired.
 Not long after leaving his first job as a civil litigator at the Georgia Attorney General’s office, David represented a family of nine brothers and sisters that had been fighting the State of Georgia for access to their family farm for 36 years.
 In that matter, David successfully won a jury verdict condemning an interest in land from the State for a private family’s use for the first time in history.
 Following that victory, David began focusing more on real estate litigation and has amassed a string of significant victories at trials, on appeals, and in arbitrations.
-In 2012, David moved his practice to AGG in large part due to this firm’s strong, national commercial real estate practice.
+In 2012, David moved his practice to AGG in large part due to the firm’s strong, national commercial real estate practice.
 The combination has proven successful as David has continued to win real estate disputes, only now throughout the country instead of just in Georgia.

 As the beneficiary of valuable mentorship himself, David devotes significant time to helping young litigators learn from his experience.
 Many AGG attorneys have taken their first deposition, argued their first motion, and/or had their first jury trial on David’s cases.
 David started and runs AGG’s Trial Day litigation training exercise.

 David is also a twice-published author.
-He is the editor of the legal treatise, Georgia Nuisance Law, and wrote the narrative non-fiction book, Appalachian State Silences the Big House: Behind the Greatest Upset in College Football History, published by McFarland & Co. in 2017.
+He is the editor of the legal treatise, Georgia Nuisance Law, and wrote the narrative nonfiction book, Appalachian State Silences the Big House: Behind the Greatest Upset in College Football History, published by McFarland & Co. in 2017.

 Experience

-• Successfully defended Wolverine World Wide, a leading national footwear retailer (Stride Rite, Hush Puppies, Keds, etc.) against a Complaint for an Emergency Injunction brought by Indianapolis-based Simon Property Group, the largest REIT and mall operator in the country.
+• Successfully defended Wolverine World Wide, a leading national footwear retailer (Stride Rite, Hush Puppies, Keds, etc.) against a complaint for an emergency injunction brought by Indianapolis-based Simon Property Group, the largest REIT and mall operator in the country.
 The Indiana Superior Court denied Simon’s request following an evidentiary hearing involving several expert and corporate representative witnesses.

 • Successfully represented Sysco Corporation, the largest food service distribution network in the world, in an emergency injunction case in Texas involving a lease dispute over the use of its loading dock, implicating the daily production of $200,000 a day receiving, storing, and distribution warehouse.
-The loading dock was restored to full operating capacity within 45 days of AGG bringing the Complaint following a 2-day evidentiary hearing.
+The loading dock was restored to full operating capacity within 45 days of AGG bringing the complaint following a two-day evidentiary hearing.

-• Won a multi-million dollar arbitration decision following a week-long evidentiary hearing on behalf of Dewberry Capital, the largest owner of commercial property on Atlanta’s Peachtree Street.
+• Won a multimillion-dollar arbitration decision following a week-long evidentiary hearing on behalf of Dewberry Capital, the largest owner of commercial property on Atlanta’s Peachtree Street.
 Tenant Georgia’s Own Credit Union sued Dewberry for overcharging it for taxes and other expenses.
 The arbitrator excluded Georgia’s Own’s expert testimony on the key issues, directed a verdict for Dewberry, and awarded Dewberry its attorneys’ fees for defending the claim.

-• Resolved a $1.5 million dollar contract rescission claim for the return of earnest money on behalf of Costco Wholesale Corporation in a case brought by a potential buyer of the property where a former Costco was located.
-Following the deposition of the Plaintiff’s representative and several other witnesses, they withdrew many of the key allegations and, shortly thereafter, agreed to walk away for the amount offered prior to bringing suit.
+• Resolved a $1.5 million-dollar contract rescission claim for the return of earnest money on behalf of Costco Wholesale Corporation in a case brought by a potential buyer of the property where a former Costco was located.
+Following the deposition of the plaintiff’s representative and several other witnesses, they withdrew many of the key allegations and, shortly thereafter, agreed to walk away for the amount offered prior to bringing suit.

-• Won summary judgement for Atlanta Retailers Association of more than 800 stores in defense of a class action in which plaintiffs alleged that the group’s membership criteria and contracts with vendors discriminated on the basis of race and, therefore, violated 42 U.S.C.
+• Won summary judgment for Atlanta Retailers Association of more than 800 stores in defense of a class action in which plaintiffs alleged that the group’s membership criteria and contracts with vendors discriminated on the basis of race and, therefore, violated 42 U.S.C.
 Section 1981.

 • Prevailed in a week-long arbitration on behalf of a midtown Atlanta office building owner against a tenant claiming the owner had overcharged it millions of dollars in “fabricated tax expenses.”
 The owner defeated the tenant’s tax claims following the arbitrator’s ruling that the tenant’s expert’s testimony should be excluded.
 The arbitrator also awarded the owner $216,056 on its counterclaim against the tenant for the underpayment of certain operating expenses.
 Finally, the arbitrator ruled that the tenant’s fraud claim was frivolous and awarded the owner $174,610 for its attorney’s fees.

 • Represented franchisor in lawsuit brought by franchisee after franchisor terminated franchisee following poor audit reports and operational defaults.
-Following a day-long hearing on franchisee’s complaint for an injunction stopping the termination, the Court upheld the termination.
+Following a day-long hearing on franchisee’s complaint for an injunction stopping the termination, the court upheld the termination.
 Shortly thereafter, the franchisee dropped the suit, agreed to transfer the restaurant to another franchisee and paid a significant portion of AGG’s fees.

 • Successfully resolved claims by condominium association that a new restaurant was violating its covenants regarding new construction, allowing restaurant to open on time.